Protecting your Super legislation: how the changes could affect you

-From 1 July 2019, there will be a limit on the amount of administration fees, investment fees and certain costs that can be charged to members with an account balance of below $6,000.
+Effective 1 July 2019, there is a limit on the amount of administration fees, investment fees and certain costs that can be charged to members with an account balance of below $6,000.
 The total combined amount of these fees will be capped at equal 3% of that member’s account balance.

 If your First Super account falls into this category, you don’t need to do anything to activate the fee cap – we will process that for you automatically.

-Also from 1 July 2019, there will no longer be exit fees on any super account, regardless of account balance.
+Also from 1 July 2019, there are no exit fees on any super account, regardless of account balance.